-Read on to learn a history about why the British love oysters so much, and importantly, discover where to find the best oyster bars in London.
+Read on to learn a history about why the British love oysters so much, and more importantly, discover where to find the best oyster bars London has to offer.

 Oysters and Britain: A Brief History